 Both adults and larvae are carnivorous, but they will both occasionally feed on plants.
 The adults have a short life span, and are only seen in the warmer months of the year.

 Below is a Cantharidae larva.
 The body is usually covered with velvety hair.
 The larva prefer to eat worms, slugs, snails and other larva, and they pupate in the soil in spring.

-On the right you can see it is scrabbling about the anthers of a buttercup.
+Below you can see it is scrabbling about the anthers of a buttercup.
 It is called the grey sailor because of the greyish down on the elytra (wing cases).

-There are a few other species that are similar to this on but in the U. K. only this one has an orange-coloured first segment of the antennae with all the other segments being black.
+There are a few other species that are similar to this one but in the U. K. only this one has an orange-coloured first segment of the antennae with all the other segments being black.
 As one of the common names suggests it has black tipped elytra.

 Larvae live in grassy tussocks or in the soil, and are predatory.

-On the left is Malthinus flaveolus, the Yellow-tipped malthine.
+Above is Malthinus flaveolus, the Yellow-tipped malthine.
 The adult length is 4.5 - 5.5 mm.
 The adults is usually found in woods or woodland edges in bushes and grasses from may - August.
 The larva lives in rotting wood.